Cipherweave/Stock-hype-engine/README.md

 ## INSTALLMENTS

 - pip install nltk
-  put this on the code and run it: import nltk nltk.download('vader_lexicon')
 - pip install openai
+- put this on the code and run it: import nltk nltk.download('vader_lexicon')

 # Use
 All the files are directly or indirectly used in main.py so please dont change anything unless you like ehnhance it.